 Who won the most recent edition of the Golden Gift?

-In 2023, we saw Shangri La Express win the Golden Gift.
-Shangri La Express was in fact the pre-race favourite and won the Golden Gift by 1.3L.
+In 2024, we saw North England win the Golden Gift.
+North England was in fact the pre-race favourite and won the Golden Gift by just 0.53L.

 What is the prize money for the Golden Gift?

-While the Golden Gift may not be a Group 1 race, it has just as much prize money on offer.
+While the Golden Gift may be a Group 3 race, it has just as much prize money on offer as a Group 1.
 For the Golden Gift, there’s a total of $1 million that is split between the top runners.